General UI Components

 Checkbox

-- Checkboxes are often used to allow users to layer on more complex representations, or to view multiple, related represenations simultaneously.
+- To layer on more complex representations, or to view multiple, related represenations simultaneously.
 More complex options are generally off by default.

 Aesthetic Considerations